smlavine/err/README.md

 - Copy err.c and err.h into your project.
 - `#include "err.h"` in files where you want to use err functions.
-- Assign a value to `argv0` before calling any err functions.
+- Assign a value to `program_invocation_name` before calling any err functions.
 - Call functions from err as you see fit!

 ## Documentation